me-viper/MappingGenerator/docs/Construction.md

 ## Custom construction

-You can control have destination object is constructed by adding function:
+You can control how destination object is constructed by defining function:

 ```csharp
 <DESTINATION-TYPE> <MAPPER-NAME>CreateDestination(Source source)
 {}
 ```

+**Note**.
+If you need to do some pre-mapping logic, custom constructor is the right place for it.

 ```csharp
 public class Source